Solar Cell

 How are they made?

-Like you see the seven steps in the process of creating solar cells.
+You can observe the seven steps in the process of making solar cells.

-Silicon dioxide gets heated by an electrical furnace.
-In order to release oxygen carbon arcs can be applied.
-It results in carbon dioxide, and then molten silicon, that can be used to make solar systems.
-Even though this yields silicon with only 1% impurity it’s not quite adequate enough.
-The floating zone method permits the silicon rods that are 99% pure to pass through a hot zone many at a time, in the direction of.
-The process eliminates all impurities from one end of the rod and allows it to be cleaned.
+It is then heated in the electric oven.
+To release the oxygen carbon arcs can be used.
+This results in carbon dioxide as well as molten silica which can be used to make solar systems.
+But, even though this yields silicon with a 1% impurity, it’s still not adequate enough.
+The floating zone method allows the silicon rods that are 99% pure to pass through a heated zone several times in the same direction.
+The process eliminates all impurities from one end of the rod and permits it to be sucked out.

-The Czochralski method is the most well-known method for creating single-crystalline silicon.
-This involves placing a seed crystal made of silicon in melting silicon.
-This creates a boule or cylindrical ingot by turning the seed crystal when it is removed from the melted silicon.
+Czochralski Method is the most well-known method for creating single-crystalline silicon.
+This involves placing a seed crystal composed of silicon in melted silicon.
+The result is a boule or cylindrical ingot, by spinning the seed crystal when it is removed from the silicon melting.

-Second stage boules are used for cutting silicon wafers using circular saws.
-This job is best done by using diamonds, which produce pieces of silicon that could then be cut into squares or hexagons.
-Although cutting marks of the saw are eliminated from the slices, some companies keep them in place because they believe that more light could be captured by the rougher solar cells.
+A second boule stage is utilized to slice silicon wafers with a circular saw.
+This is the best job to do by using diamonds, which produce silicon slices that can later be cut into hexagons or squares.
+Although the cutting marks of the saw are eliminated from slices, some companies leave them because they believe that more light may be absorbed by rougher solar cells.

-After cleaning the silicon at a earlier stage, it’s possible to incorporate impurities into the material.
-Doping involves the use of an accelerator that ignites the phosphorus ions within the ingot.
+After cleaning the silicon at a earlier stage, it’s possible to incorporate impurities to the silicon.
+Doping is the use of an accelerator that ignites the phosphorus ions inside the ingot.
 It is possible to control the depth of penetration by controlling the speed of the electrons.
-You can skip this step by using the standard technique of inserting boron into processing the wafers.
+It is possible to skip this step using the conventional method of inserting boron during making the cut.

 Phase Five: Add electric contacts

-The electrical contacts are used as a connection between the solar cells and serve as receivers for the generated current.
-These contacts, made of metals like palladium and copper, have a thin structure enough to allow sunlight to enter the solar cell effectively.
-The metal is either deposited on the exposed cells or vacuum evaporated using a photoresist.
-Tin-coated copper strips are typically placed between cells after the contacts are installed.
+Electrical contacts are utilized to connect the solar system and act as receivers of the electricity generated.
+The contacts, which are made of various metals, including palladium and copper are made of a thin layer enough to let sunlight into the solar cell efficiently.
+The metal can be deposited on the exposed cells or it is evaporated by vacuum using a photoresist.
+Thin strips of copper coated with tin are typically placed between the cells after the contacts have been inserted.

-Because silicon has a shiny appearance, it can reflect up to 35% sunlight.
-To reduce reflections, a coating of silicon will be put on it.
-This is done by heating the material until the molecules are boiling off.
-The molecules then move onto the silicon and begin to condense.
-The high voltage could also be used to eliminate the molecules, and then deposit them on the silicon at another electrode.
-This is known as “sputtering”.
+Because silicon is shiny, it is able to absorb up to 35% of sunlight.
+To decrease reflections, a coating of silicon will be put on it.
+This is done by heating the material until the molecules begin to boil off.
+The molecules then travel onto the silicon and begin to condense.
+A high voltage may also be used to remove the molecules and deposit them onto the silicon at an opposite end of the electrode.
+This is referred to as “sputtering”.

 Stage Seven Stage Seven: Seal and Encapsulate the Cell

-The solar cells are then enclosed using silicon rubber or vinyl Acetate.
-Then, they are put in an aluminum frame that has a back sheet and glass cover.
+Solar cells enclosed using silicon rubber or vinyl Acetate.
+Finally, they are placed in an aluminum frame with a back sheet and glass cover.

 What amount of electrical energy can solar cells produce?

-Theoretically, it’s quite a bit.
-For the moment, let’s put aside solar cells and focus on the pure sun.
-Each square meter of Earth can receive up to 1100 watts of sun power.
-It is the expected energy of direct sunlight during a clear day.
-The solar rays are firing perpendicularly towards the Earth’s surface, giving maximum luminosity.
+Theoretically, it is a lot.
+For the moment, let’s ignore solar cells and focus on pure sunlight.
+Each square meter of Earth can absorb up to 1,000 watts in solar power.
+That’s the estimated capacity of direct sunlight on a clear day.
+The solar rays are firing perpendicularly to Earth’s surface, resulting in the greatest light.

-When we adjust for Earth’s tilt as well as the seasons we will achieve between 100-250 watts for each sq. meters in northern latitudes even on cloudless days.
-This translates to about 2-6 kWh per daily.
-Multiplying the entire year’s production results in 700-2500 kWh per sq. m (700-2500 units) of electricity.
-The solar energy potential in warmer regions is evidently higher than Europe.
-For instance the Middle East receives between 50 to 100 percent more solar energy each season than Europe.
+When we adjust to Earth’s tilt as well as the timing we will achieve between 100-250 watts for each square. meters in northern latitudes even on clear days.
+This is equivalent to 2-6 kWh per daily.
+When you multiply the whole year’s production, it yields 700 to 2500 kWh for every sq. meters (700-2500 units) of electricity.
+The potential of the sun’s energy in the hotter regions is definitely greater than Europe.
+For example Middle East Middle East receives between 50 and 100 percent more solar energy each season than Europe.

 The problem is that solar cells are only around 15 percent efficient.
-This means that we only get 4-10 watts per square foot.
-This is why panels with solar power should be huge in size.
-The amount of area the area you can cover by cells will affect the power that you can produce.
-The typical solar panel consisting with 40 solar cells (each row of eight cells) will produce about 3-4.5 watts.
-However, a solar panel comprised of 3-4 modules can generate several kilowatts.
-This is enough to power a home’s peak energy needs.
+This means that we only get 4-10 watts per square meter.
+This is the reason panels that harness solar power have to be massive: how big you are able to cover with cells directly impacts the power you generate.
+The typical solar panel made up with 40 solar cells (each row of 8 cells) will produce about 3-4.5 watts.
+A solar panel made up of 3-4 modules could generate several kilowatts, which is enough to supply a house’s peak energy needs.

 How about Solar Panel Farms?

-But, what happens if we need to generate massive amounts of solar power?
-You will need between 500 and 1000 solar roofs to produce approximately the same quantity of power as a wind turbine that has an output peak of 2 or 3 megawatts.
-In order to compete with huge nuclear or coal power plants (rated as gigawatts), you would need approximately 1,000 solar roofing systems.
-This is roughly 2000 wind turbines and perhaps one million.
-The calculations assume that solar and wind produce maximum output.
-Even though solar cells can produce clean, efficient power, they cannot claim to be effective use of land.
-Even the huge solar farms that are being built across the country generate only a small amount of power, typically about 20 megawatts or 1 per cent less than a large 2 gigawatt nuclear or coal plant.
-Shneyder Solar, a renewable company, estimates that it takes around 22,000 solar panels to cover 12 ha (30-acres) area to produce 4.2 megawatts.
-It’s about the same that two wind turbines with large capacities.
-The turbine also produces enough power to power 1,200 homes.
+But, what happens do we do if we have to produce massive amounts of solar power?
+It will require between 500 to 1000 solar roofs to generate the same amount of power like a large wind turbine with a peak output of about 2.5 or 3.0 megawatts.
+In order to compete with huge nuclear or coal power plants (rated as gigawatts) the requirement is about 1 000 solar rooftops.
+This would be equivalent to about 2000 wind turbines or perhaps a million of them.
+These comparisons assume that our solar and wind power sources produce the maximum output.
+Even though solar cells can generate clean, efficient electricity however, they can’t claim to be efficient land uses.
+Even the massive solar farms appearing all over the country generate only a small amount of power, usually around 20 megawatts or 1 percentage less than the 2 gigawatt coal or nuclear plant.
+Shneyder Solar, a renewable energy company estimates that it requires approximately 22,000 solar panels for a 12-hectare (30-acres) space to produce 4.2 megawatts.
+This is about the same as two wind turbines of a similar size.
+The turbine also produces enough energy to power 1200 homes.

 Top Residential Solar Companies

-Shneyder Solar, a fully-service solar business, is more convenient and safer.
-We are able to handle the installation and maintenance of your solar energy system.
-We offer full-service, expert solar installer.
+Shneyder Solar, a fully-service solar business, is more convenient and more secure.
+We are able to handle installing and maintaining your solar system.
+We offer full-service, experienced solar installer.
 All inspections and permits are handled by us.

-We have a track record of success.
-We have completed 7680+ Watts installations, 46MW+ residential installations and 6.5MWplus commercial installation with 94GWh+ in production and savings of $72M+.
-We are fourth in the country in electric equipment as well as premium solar panels.
+We have a proven track record of success.
+We have successfully completed 7680+ Watts installations, 46MW+ residential installations and 6.5MWcommercial installations, 94GWh+ production, and $72M+ savings.
+We are fourth in the country for electrical equipment and top solar panels.

-Call Shneyder Solar right away.
+Contact Shneyder Solar right away.
 Solar energy is both eco-friendly and renewable.
-There are numerous tax benefits and tax breaks available.
+There are many tax benefits and tax breaks available.

 GET YOUR FREE PROPOSAL IN A FEW EASY STEPS